-Assess a child’s developmental and emotional functioning in relation to their permanency needs and provide recommendations for successful placement in a variety of settings, including with biological, foster, or adoptive parents.
+We assess a child’s developmental and emotional functioning in relation to their permanency needs and provide recommendations for a successful placement in a variety of settings, including with biological, foster, or adoptive parents.

-Assess a caregiver’s parenting skills, their capacity to parent adequately on a long term basis, and their motivation to care for a child, and provide recommendations for supportive services as needed.
+We will assess a caregiver’s parenting skills, their capacity to parent adequately on a long-term basis, and their motivation to care for a child, and provide recommendations for supportive services as needed.

 Donate today and help a child heal from the trauma of their past.
 Give them life-changing access to the Kinship House Programs by becoming a sustaining donor.